lurkny/LinearAlg/examples/lib_win64/README.txt

 The original sources for OpenBLAS are at: https://github.com/xianyi/OpenBLAS/

-OpenBLAS is a fast implementation of BLAS and LAPACK.
+OpenBLAS is a high-performance implementation of BLAS and LAPACK.
 The original sources for standard BLAS and LAPACK are at: http://www.netlib.org/blas/ http://www.netlib.org/lapack/